 Postscript Notes from Lyndon F Cave

-A piece of land was sold on 22/23 July 1831 to Daniel Winter Burbury, Builder by Stephen Peasnall.
-Also named on the document: Samuel Edward Kettle Nicklin, Samuel Bird, Henry Jephson, William Russell.
+A piece of land was sold on 22/23 July 1831 to Daniel Winter Burbury, Builder, by Stephen Peasnall.
+Also named on the document were Samuel Edward Kettle Nicklin, Samuel Bird, Henry Jephson, William Russell.

-Mary Browne of Beech Lawn, Leamington Priors, sold Thomas Mason, builder, a piece of land on Grove Street for £657 on 1st August 1879.
-The house to be set back and designs approved by Mary Browne and her agents.
+Miss Mary Browne of Beech Lawn, Leamington Priors, sold Thomas Mason, builder, a piece of land for housing on Grove Street for £657 on 1st August 1879.
+The house was to be set back and the designs approved by Miss Browne and her agents.

-A house was built on the southern part and sold by Thomas Mason to Eliza Cotton on 22 June 1881
+A house was built on the southern part of the land and sold by Thomas Mason to Eliza Cotton on 22 June 1881.

 Illustrations courtesy of Alan Griffin